ahare14/python_practice_tic_tac_toe/README.md

 Python practice from the UDEMY course: "Complete Python Bootcamp: Go from zero to hero in Python 3"

-practice creating a tic tac toe game using the command line.
+Practice creating a tic tac toe game in python that operates using the command line.